JPMorgan trader "London Whale" leaves co: WSJ

-Three employees from the chief investment office of JPMorgan Chase & Co, including Bruno Iksil known as the "London Whale", have left the bank, the Wall Street Journal said, citing people familiar with the matter.
+Three employees from the chief investment office of JPMorgan Chase & Co(JPM.N), including Bruno Iksil known as the "London whale", have left the bank, the Wall Street Journal said citing people familiar with the matter.

-The London-based employees - Achilles Macris, Javier Martin-Artajo and Iksil - were no longer listed in the company's internal employment database as of Thursday, the Journal said.
+The London-based employees - Achilles Macris, Javier Martin-Artajo and Iksil - as of Thursday, were no longer listed in the company's internal employment database, the business daily said.

 Bets made by the three employees on certain corporate credit indexes led to just over $5 billion in losses in the second quarter, the Journal said.